Soccer Vs. Football Field: Big Comparison Guide

 This is another big question that has a semi-complicated answer.
 So far, we’ve mentioned several times that soccer fields, unlike those used for football, can have variable dimensions.

-What this means is that most soccer fields in the world are built differently.
-From our earlier Premier League example, we can see that a typical European field is 115 yards long and 74 yards wide.
+This means that most soccer fields in the world are built differently.
+Our earlier Premier League example shows that a typical European field is 115 yards long and 74 yards wide.

 FIFA chooses this number as the optimum size.
-However, there are fields in this league, and in Europe in general, that go up or down a few yards.
+However, some fields in this league and in Europe in general can be increased or decreased by a few yards.

 The situation is similar in the US.
 The MLS standards prescribe that a soccer field can’t be less than 110 yards in length and 70 yards in width.

-The American soccer league has soccer fields that are 10 yards longer and wider than the required minimum (120×80 yards), such as the Yankee Stadium in New York.
+The American soccer league has fields 10 yards longer and wider than the required minimum (120×80 yards), such as the Yankee Stadium in New York.

 The only way to really compare the MLS and FIFA fields is to take a look at the average soccer field size: While both FIFA and the MLS have bigger and smaller fields under their jurisdiction, the average size of the field is the same, at 115 yards in length, and 74 yards in width.

-This ensures that players around the world play on the same pitch, with not much need for adjustment.
+This ensures that players worldwide play on the same pitch with little need for adjustment.

-To answer the initial question, the typical MLS field is not smaller than a field that is built to FIFA specifications.
-FIFA and the MLS share requirements for field size, if we take FIFA’s international match dimension restrictions.
-National leagues, however, can be played on a smaller pitch than the MLS requires, according to the FIFA rulebook.
+To answer the initial question, the typical MLS field is not smaller than a field built to FIFA specifications.
+If we consider FIFA’s international match dimension restrictions, FIFA and the MLS share requirements for field size.
+According to the FIFA rulebook, national leinto account games can be played on a smaller pitch than the MLS requires.

 Can soccer be played on a football field?

 According to everything we learned above, soccer and football fields have too many differences to be used interchangeably.
-However, this doesn’t stop the majority of high schools across the US to use one field for both sports.
+However, this doesn’t stop most high schools across the US from using one field for both sports.

 Due to a lack of funding, most US schools use their football fields for soccer.
 Considering the minimum requirements that FIFA set for a soccer field, we can see that a standard football field meets those requirements.

-Those who have access to a field that is purpose-built for soccer should always opt to use that field instead of a football field.
-While goals can be dragged on and double lines can be drawn onto the field, playing on a soccer-specific field offers more benefits.
+Those with access to a field purpose-built for soccer should always opt to use it instead of a football field.
+While goals can be dragged on and double lines drawn onto the field, playing on a soccer-specific field offers more benefits.

 Getting used to the size of the field, the feel of the surface, as well as the speed of the ball on the surface is something that can’t be replicated on a field that is built for an entirely different sport.